Phemmy-Dev/GPA-Calculator-v2/README.md

 - Toggle between light mode and dark mode for a personalized experience.
 - Save and load calculation history from browser storage.
 - Clear history to start fresh.
+- Display a personalized message based on the calculated GPA.

 ## Demo